With the federal government shutdown the big news today, I

 survey of which circuits have found that ADA reasonable accommodation transfer

-.
+requirements trump the applications of more qualified employees.
 ADA law is quite clear that transfer to a

 vacant position for which the disabled employee is qualified is a reasonable accommodation.
 What is less clear, however, is what happens